Skip to Main Content

 2) State an intended product and develop appropriate success criteria for the product

-3) Present a clear, detailed plan for achieving the product and its associated success criteria
+3) Provide a clear, detailed plan for achieving the product and its associated success criteria

-> Your plan needs to focus on the product not the report criteri
+• Your plan needs to focus on the product not the report criteria

 1) SMART Goals